Market & comparison education

 What to do next

-For "What to check when AI-supported features shapes your app decision", choose one low-pressure action: choose one focus area and keep the session under five minutes.
-Use the related Orena guide for "What to check when AI-supported features shapes your app decision" when you want app support for that action.
-The useful signal for "What to check when AI-supported features shapes your app decision" is whether the reader can use the same routine long enough to learn from it with less uncertainty.
+For "Buyer criteria: AI supported features", choose one low-pressure action: choose one focus area and keep the session under five minutes.
+Use the related Orena guide for "Buyer criteria: AI supported features" when you want app support for that action.
+The useful signal for "Buyer criteria: AI supported features" is whether the reader can use the same routine long enough to learn from it with less uncertainty.

 Evidence boundary